Blacks in wax.

 Who knew I could learn all of that from wax?

-Since I am a member of Alpha Kappa Alpha Sorority, Inc.,
+Since I am a member of Alpha Kappa Alpha Sorority, Inc., I had to get a picture with founder Ethel Hedgeman Lyle. |

 As for whether these figures looked just as life-like as the ones I saw on TV?
 I say yes!
 A majority of the figures were spot on.
 A couple of them completely missed the mark, but to me, that wasn’t important.
 I learned that the exhibits were much more than “Blacks in wax”; it’s the museum’s showcase of the courageous “acts of Blacks” that made it unforgettable.